Canada Student Admissions

 Your application will be processed when we receive ALL of the following documents.

-We recommend you submit all application materials for Fall Semester by August 1 and December 1 for Spring Semester.
+The deadline to submit all application materials for Fall Semester is July 15 and November 15 for Spring Semester.

 Submit the application fee ($25 online or $35 for paper application).
 If you apply online, you can pay by credit card.
 Otherwise, send us a check or money order made payable to Lake Superior State University.